 Sep 03, 2017

-“It’s $700 million a year to be invested to benefit communities across our state, create good-paying jobs, and save people money on energy.
+“It’s hundreds of millions a year to be invested to benefit communities across our state, create good-paying jobs, and save people money on energy.
 Proceeds will go to making clean energy, like solar, more affordable and improving energy efficiency in homes and businesses, building affordable housing near transit, and investing in more transportation options,” said Tera Hurst, Executive Director of Renew Oregon.
 “This estimate doesn’t take into account private investments that we’ve seen in other places, which typically provide up to a 3 to 1 match.”